kuhumcst/texton/INSTALL.md

 Many of the tools require binary executable (i.e. compiled and linked) files.
 Some of the necessary binaries can be obtained by cloning https://github.com/kuhumcst/texton-bin.
 Some binaries must be obtained from 3rd party repos.
 Some binaries can be built from source.

+### ANNIE

+The Gate webservices for Named Entity Recognition ANNIE (Nearly-New Information Extraction System) require API keys and passwords.
+These can be otained from https://cloud.gate.ac.uk/shopfront/displayItem/annie-named-entity-recognizer and should be inserted in the ANNIE tools using the admin page.
+The ANNIE tools are ANNIE-DE, ANNIE-EN, ANNIE-FR, ANNIE-RO, and ANNIE-RU.
+Alternatively, one can insert the needed values directly in the texton/BASE/meta/tooladm file.

 ### CST-lemma

 Binary is in https://github.com/kuhumcst/texton-bin.
 Copy or link to /opt/texton/bin.